 Drink in the work ethic of the western frontier with the sustainably produced libations sourced from local Idaho potatoes and pure glacier water fresh off the Tetons at Grand Teton Distillery, located in Driggs, Idaho, just over Teton Pass from Jackson.
 Offering a new cherry-flavored vodka as well as award-winning bourbon and whiskies, a visit to Grand Teton Distillery will soon have you agreeing with the locals that “today’s snow is tomorrow’s spirits,” as the saying goes at the distillery.

 Grand Teton Distillery produces a huckleberry-infused vodka, the double gold medal-winning Colter’s Run Bourbon, Catamount Whiskey, Gamekeeper Whiskey as well as a selection of malt whiskeys.

-A new 2,000 square foot tasting room will be opening in winter 2022 to enjoy your award-winning spirits and try out the newest selections.
+A new 2,000-square-foot tasting room (which opens soon) allows you to enjoy the award-winning spirits and try out the newest selections.

 Tasting and tours are available by appointment.
 Call 208-354-7263 to book your visit.

 Additionally, you can try the distillery's locally crafted cocktails at these restaurants while visiting Jackson: Gather, Silver Dollar Bar, The Million Dollar Cowboy Bar and the Spur Bar.